 fadmintn8uERlS1@fiwaZ0uqFOi.munis7XCI8KHb.cz> Primární fingerprint klíče: 94A1 8BE2 DDB4 06CC 3D00 9DF9 E237 46F8 6D44 85C8 Příkaz> quit

-If the fingerprint is OK, the key is already installed and GnuPG will use it to verify signatures from the Faculty Administration.
-However, after each verification, it is likely to issue a warning that the key is not trusted.
-PGP keys credibility is based on the so-called net.
-Trust (Net of Trust).
+If the fingerprint is correct, the key is already installed and GnuPG will use it to verify signatures from the Faculty Administration.
+However, after each verification, it will probably issue a warning that the key is not trusted.
+The trustworthiness of PGP keys is based on the so-called Net of Trust.
 You can either mark it as trusted or sign it with another trusted key.
-Here we will state the procedure by which you will mark the key as trusted for your needs, but you will not allow anyone else to consider the key of the Faculty Administration as trustworthy on the basis of your trust.
-You must first mark the public key of your secret key as trusted.
+Here is how you mark a key as trusted for your own use, but do not allow anyone else to consider the Faculty Administration key trusted based on your trust.
+First, you must mark the public key of your secret key as trusted.

 $ gpg --delete-key fadmin Smazat tento klíč ze souboru klíčů? (a/N) a

-Now sign the Faculty Administration key locally (for your needs - non-exportably) with your secret key.
+Now sign the Faculty Administration key locally (for your own use - not exportable) with your secret key.

-Based on this signature, the key of the Faculty Administration will be considered trustworthy.
+Based on this signature, the Faculty Administration key will be considered trusted.

 $ gpg --edit-key fadmin Příkaz> lsign Opravdu podepsat všechny id uživatele? (a/N) a Podpis bude označen jako neexportovatelný.
 Skutečně podepsat? (a/N) a Musíte znát heslo, abyste odemknul(a) tajný klíč: Příkaz> quit Uložit změny? (a/N) a

-Key installation in PGPThe procedure is very similar to using GnuPG.
-In addition, due to the wider possibilities, we recommend using GnuPG instead of PGP.
-We will therefore summarize the description in this section with some explanations that can be found in the previous section.
-Download the public key to a local directory in a file
+Installing the key in PGPThe procedure is very similar to using GnuPG.
+Due to the wider possibilities, we additionally recommend using GnuPG instead of PGP.
+Therefore, we will shorten the description in this section by adding some explanations that can be found in the previous section.
+Download the public key to a local directory in the file

 fadmin_key.puband add it to your public key database.

-Verify that the fingerprint listed is the same as above .
-If this is not the case, delete the key immediately.
+Verify that the fingerprint written out is identical to the one above.
+If it is not, delete the key immediately.

 $ pgp -ka fadmin_key.pub keyfile contains 1 new keys.
 Add these keys to keyring ?
 (Y/n) Y $ pgp -kvc fadmin Looking for user ID "fadmin".
 Type bits keyID Date User ID DSS 1024/1024 0x6D4485C8 2003/06/24 Fakultní administrativa FI MU <

-If the fingerprint is OK, the key is already installed and PGP will use it.
-However, it will probably not consider it trustworthy and will point it out each time it is used.
-We know of the only general way you can trust a key in PGP: sign it with your own key.
-Warning: By signing the key, you publicly express your belief that the signed key really belongs to the Faculty Administration - PGP does not allow you to sign the key only locally, so you can occasionally export this signature to a public keyserver.
-Only proceed with this step if you really know that you are signing the correct key.
+If the fingerprint is correct, the key is already installed and PGP will use it.
+However, it will probably not consider it trusted and will warn you every time it is used.
+There is only one general way we know of to mark a key as trusted in PGP: sign it with your own key.
+Note: By signing a key, you are publicly stating your belief that the signed key actually belongs to the Faculty Administration - PGP does not allow you to sign a key locally only, so you may occasionally export this signature to a public keyserver.
+Only proceed to this step if you really know you are signing the correct key.

 $ pgp -kr fadmin Do you want to remove the whole key (y/N)? y

-The key is now installed and PGP will trust it.
+Now the key is installed and PGP will consider it trusted.

 $ pgp -ks fadmin READ CAREFULLY: Based on your own direct first-hand knowledge, are you absolutely certain that you are prepared to solemnly certify that the above public key actually belongs to the user specified by the above user ID (y/N)? y You need a pass phrase to unlock your secret key.
 Enter pass phrase: Passphrase is good Attach a regular expression to this signature, or press enter for none: